kahinimehta/HanabiTask/game_instructions.md

 # How to play

 ## Goal
+Set up:
+1. Generate stimuli using `generate_stimuli.py` (stimuli also uploaded)
+2. Set up and activate a conda environment with psychopy
+3. In Terminal, type : `python task_v0.0py`

+## Goal
 Work with an AI partner to recreate a sequence of 3 cards in the correct order.

 ## The Twist